 - Servers in various countries

 - Enkompass control panel (for Windows)

 One of those features of particular interest to me is the Enkompass control panel which was discontinued in 2014.
 In turns out that TanHost’s website is outdated, and it actually provides the Plesk control panel for Windows hosting.

 Linux hosting uses the popular, user-friendly cPanel control panel that comes with the Fantastico installer for CMS and other apps such as WordPress, Joomla, Drupal, and more.
 Other Linux features include the CGI Center (for activating and modifying basic CGI scripts) and SSH access, plus you get support for PHP, Perl, Python, Ruby on Rails, cURL, Cron jobs, and a lot more besides.

-Whether it’s Windows or Linux, I think TanHost’s webspace will be somewhat limiting for all except the smallest businesses.
-The lowest plan provides 50 MB disk space whereas the highest plan affords you 5,000 MB.
+Whether you choose Windows or Linux, TanHost’s webspace might feel somewhat limiting for all but the smallest businesses.
+The lowest plan offers 50 MB disk space, while the highest plan provides you with 5,000 MB.

 Pricing and Support